-Are you eligible for Fry Scholarship benefits? : Yes, if: : You are the child or surviving spouse of an active-duty Servicemember who died in the line of duty on or after September 11, 2001.
+You may be able to get benefits under the Fry Scholarship if you’re the child or surviving spouse of an active-duty Servicemember who died in the line of duty on or after September 11, 2001.

-Children are eligible as of their 18th birthday or after graduating high school, whichever comes first.
-Childrens’ eligibility ends on their 33rd birthday.
+- Children qualify as of their 18th birthday or after graduating high school, whichever comes first.
+Children no longer qualify as of their 33rd birthday.
 A spouse has 15 years from the Servicemember’s death to use the benefit.

-If you are a dependent and your parent died in the line of duty before August 1, 2011, you may be eligible for both the Fry Scholarship and the Survivors’ and Dependents’ Educational Assistance (DEA) program, but you can use only one program at a time.
-Combined benefits are capped at 81 months of full-time training.
+If you’re a dependent and your parent died in the line of duty before August 1, 2011, you may qualify for both the Fry Scholarship and the Survivors’ and Dependents’ Educational Assistance (DEA) program.
+But you can use only 1 program at a time.
+We cap combined benefits at 81 months of full-time training.
 Read about the DEA program.

-Surviving spouses are eligible to receive Dependency and Indemnity Compensation (DIC) while using the Fry Scholarship.
-Children over 18 who receive DIC benefits will need to give up those payments when they start to use the Fry Scholarship.
+Surviving spouses qualify to get Dependency and Indemnity Compensation (DIC) while using the Fry Scholarship.
+Children over age 18 who get DIC benefits have to give up those payments when they start to use the Fry Scholarship.
+Read about DIC.

 What are the steps?

-- You should contact your school’s certifying official to make sure your program is approved for VA training.
+- You should contact your school’s certifying official to make sure your program is approved for VA benefits.

-- Fill out VA Form 22-5490 (Dependents’ Application for VA Education Benefits).
-Send it to the VA regional office that has jurisdiction over the state where you intend to go to school.
+- Fill out VA Form 22-5490 (Dependents’ Application for VA Education Benefits) and send it to the VA regional office where you want to go to school.
 Download VA Form 22-5490.

-- If you are not yet legally an adult, your parent or guardian must sign the application.
+- If you aren’t legally an adult, your parent or guardian must sign the application.

-- If you have already started your educational program, ask a certifying official from your school or your employer to request VA Form 22-1999 (Enrollment Certification) from their VA representative, complete it, and submit it online using VA Online Certification (VA-ONCE).
+- If you’ve already started your educational program, ask a certifying official from your school or your employer to fill out VA Form 22-1999 (Enrollment Certification).
+They’ll need to submit it online using VA Online Certification (VA-ONCE).
 Download VA Form 22-1999 (Enrollment Certification).

-- When you apply, you must choose between the Fry Scholarship or the Survivors’ and Dependents’ Educational Assistance program.
-Once you make that choice, you can’t change it.
+- When you apply, you must choose either the Fry Scholarship or DEA.
+Once you make that choice, you can’t change your mind.